murali317/Json-tree-visualizer/README.md

 ---

-> Made with ❤️ using React Flow and Tailwind CSS.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+> Made with ❤️ using React Flow and Tailwind CSS by Krishna 🦚